-You must enter in the first column of Section 8.10.
-"Source Reduction Activities," the appropriate code(s) indicating the type of actions taken to reduce the amount of the reported EPCRA Section 313 chemical disposed of or otherwise released (as reported in Section 8.1), used for energy recovery (as reported in Sections 8.2-8.3), recycled (as reported in Sections 8.4-8.5), or treated (as reported in Sections 8.6-8.7).
-The list of codes below includes many, but not all, of the codes provided in the RCRA biennial report.
-Remember that source reduction activities include only those actions or techniques that reduce or eliminate the amounts of the EPCRA Section 313 chemical reported in Sections 8.1 through 8.7.
-Actions taken to recycle, combust for energy recovery, treat, or dispose of the EPCRA Section 313 chemical are not considered source reduction activities.
+Source reduction activities reduce the amount of the reported EPCRA Section 313 chemical disposed of or otherwise released (as reported in Section 8.1), used for energy recovery (as reported in Sections 8.2-8.3), recycled (as reported in Sections 8.4-8.5), or treated (as reported in Sections 8.6-8.7).
+Recycling, energy recovery, and treatment are not themselves considered source reduction activities because these practices occur after the chemical has entered a waste stream.